luminous-foundation/rasm/spec.md

 ```

 To specify a dynamic variable for the MOV instruction use the @ character before the variable name.
+To specify an imported function for the CALL instruction use the @ character before the function name.

 ## TYPES